|Permit Related Questions|

 2. Do I need a permit to build a fence around my property?

-A permit is not required for any types of fence under 4'-0" in height above grade pursuant to Section 18.12.010.F.2.b of the Long Beach Municipal Code.
+A permit is not required for any type of fence under 4'-0" in height above grade pursuant to Section 18.05.030 of the Long Beach Municipal Code.
 Please note that even though a permit may not be required, all fences must comply with the requirements of the Long Beach zoning regulation.
+Please refer to Information Bulletins BU-009/CMU Block WallRequirements and BU-041/Residential Fence and Garden Walls for additional information.

 3. What types of projects do not require a building permit?